AleX04Nov/sbom_scanning/README.md

 # Usage
 In order to use the SBOM analysis tools, you need to have a Software Bill of Materials (SBOM) in either CycloneDX or SPDX format.
 The following commands can be used to run the tools:
-- `main.py` - do the creation of data folder (`data_TIMESTAMP`) and gathers information on where to find the SBOM files on the internet and their type (`SPDX`, `CycloneDX`, `XML`, `JSON`, `Tag/Value`, `YAML`);
-- `download_sboms_10.py` - download the SBOM files from the internet, based on the list from the main stage;
-- `sbom_external_assesment_11.py` - do the external assessment of the SBOM files with Third party and official tools (`osv-scanner`, `sbomqs`, etc.);
-- `sum_up_csv_12.py` - do the manual analysis and compile this data with an external assessment.
-After, do the summarization of the external assessment of the SBOM files.
-Output data in 2 files.
-Those files were used as a data source for our paper.
-And were described in our paper:
+- `main.py` - does the creation of data folder (`data_TIMESTAMP`) and gathers information on where to find the SBOM files on the internet and their type (`SPDX`, `CycloneDX`, `XML`, `JSON`, `Tag/Value`, `YAML`).
+After that download the SBOM files from the GitHub Releases, Artifacts and Sourcecode.
+Then does the external assessment of the SBOM files with Third party and official tools (`osv-scanner`, `sbomqs`, etc.).
+Finally does the manual analysis and compile this data with an external assessment and the summarization of the external assessment of the SBOM files.
+Output data in 2 files (`sbom_list.csv`, `dependency_list.csv`).
+Those files were used as a data source for the paper;
-  - `sbom_list.csv`
-  - `dependency_list.json`;

-You can also find a lot of other python files, which are named `XX_NUMBER.py`.
-These modules are used in the `main.py` .
-But the last three files (10, 11, 12) need to be run manually.

 # Jupyter Analysis Scripts